Currently in Seattle, United States 🇺🇸

 The ubiquitous popcorn stands captivated Danielle instantly.
 The city is also prettier and friendlier than we expected, and with great food as well.

-This beautiful city at Romania’s western edge is more park than parkway.
+This beautiful city at Romania’s western edge is more park than pavement.
 It’s also the perfect home base to see Hunedora, one of the world’s best castles.

-Our least favorite Baltic state, which is like ONLY getting bronze at the Olympics.
+Our third-favorite Baltic capital, which is like ONLY getting bronze at the Olympics.
 Still head and shoulders above almost anyone else!
-Perfect parks, too.
+The parks were especially perfect.

 The world’s best beer, and nobody knows it.
 From this stay onward, we consider it our solemn duty to spread the good word.
 The city is pretty swell, too.

 Prague, Czech Republic 🇨🇿

 Everyone’s favorite beer destination was only okay drink-wise, but charmed us in other ways.
 The medieval Old Town and beer culture were excellent.

 This little town has one of the most unparalleled stretches of beach we’ve ever seen.
 If only our rental was less of a nightmare, we might never have left.